phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 As with most of its kind, the **[Blog](../blog/index.md)** is composed of discrete, informal diary-style text entries.
 Entries are listed in reverse chronological order.

-A blog entry is written in Markdown, with meta data in the files header.
+A blog entry is written in Markdown, with meta data in the file header.

 ```
 ---